piotrszymaniec/Looty-ref/ideas.md

 # Ideas

 ### Full text search
-concatanate bruteforce way all strings from item and store as column like "TextSearch" where player can search via string matching
+concatanate bruteforce way all strings from item and store as ?column like "TextSearch" where player can search via string matching

 Remember data like that: with item id as a key and concatenated content as value